Azure/azure-sdk-for-net/sdk/face/Azure.AI.Vision.Face/README.md

 A regional endpoint is the same for every resource in a region.
 A complete list of supported regional endpoints can be consulted [here][regional_endpoints].
 Please note that regional endpoints do not support Microsoft Entra ID authentication.

 A custom subdomain, on the other hand, is a name that is unique to the Face resource.
-They can only be used by [single-service resources][azure_portal_create_face_account].

 #### Create the client with a Microsoft Entra ID credential